OverlordAkise/darkrp-addons/README.md

 Free DarkRP Addons I made (first made for Eternity RP, RIP)

 ** DO NOT REUPLOAD MY ADDON! **
 ** Copyright 2024 OverlordAkise.
-It is not allowed to upload this content on steam except by the Steam Account OverlordAkise **
+It is not allowed to upload this content on steam except by the Steam Account with the SteamID64 76561198071737444 **

 For a screenshot of the addons visit [https://luctus.at](https://luctus.at)

 ## Warning

+I use no custom models in my addons, if you see an error please make sure that CSS is installed on both server and client.
-If you find a bug please submit an Issue on github!
+If you find a bug please submit an Issue on github.
-I will provide free and fast support if you find a bug!
+I will provide free and fast support if you find a bug

 ## addons
 The addons do what they are named after.